nikphillydev/NP1_DRONE/README.md

 The RC PCB has yet to be implemented.
 It will have RF communication with the FCC.

 ## Software Overview [Not Complete]
-Each PCB (FCC, ESC, and RC) has a dedicated MCU running unique code.
+Each PCB (FCC, ESC, and RC) has a dedicated STM32 MCU running FreeRTOS (using CMSIS_V2 API).
 #### Flight Control Computer
 Kalman filter
 Control loop (setpoint from remote controller, PID, commands to ESCs)